Search Railroad Sites For:

-We pulled up and parked then we walked into ex Rock Island roundhouse and offices of the Pikes Peak Historical Street Railway.
-In the office I met Howard Noble, Vice President & Executive Director of the Peaks Peak Historical Railway Foundation, introducing myself and Chris Parker.
-We started our tour in the lobby with him giving us a very complete history and goals of this operation.
-The plan is to build from here along the Joint Line down to the former train station in downtown.
+We parked and walked into the former Rock Island roundhouse and offices of the Pikes Peak Historical Street Railway.
+In the office I introduced Chris Parker and I to Howard Noble, Vice President and Executive Director of the Pikes Peak Historical Railway Foundation.
+We started our tour in the lobby with him giving us a very complete history and goals of the operation.
+The plan is to build from here along the Joint Line down to the former train station downtown.

-Pictures of trolleys that once served Colorado Springs.
+They have pictures of trolleys that once served Colorado Springs, including Car 22.

 The new home for Car 59.

 Pictures of Car 22.
-After we saw all the indoor displays we went out into the roundhouse to see the collection of the cars under restoration.
+After we saw all the indoor displays, we went to the roundhouse to see the collection of cars under restoration.

-The 1901 Laciede 59.
-The Laciede is the only 1901 double truck Laciede in existence.
+We saw the 1901 Laciede 59, which is the only 1901 double truck Laciede in existence.

 The ON Track One project board

-The other end of the Laciedw being worked on.
+The other end of the Laciede being worked on.

-Another view of the Birney Car before we then walked outside to see more.
+Another view of the Birney Car.
+Next we walked outside to see more of Pikes Peak standing guard over in this unique museum and operation.

 Outside view of their 1947 PTC PCC Car from Philadelphia that the group gives rides in with the remaining two stall roundhouse in the background.

-Former Southern Pacific Baggage Car 6777 houses a very fine Rock Island Museum.
+Next was former Southern Pacific baggage car 6777 which houses a very fine Rock Island museum.

 An overview of the museum area.

-Ex Rio Grande Box Car used for storage.
+They also have an ex.
+Rio Grande boxcar used for storage.

 Rio Grande Caboose 1501.

-Pikes Peak stands guard over this unique museum and operation.
+Pikes Peak standimg guard over this unique museum and operation.

-Another PCC LARY 3101, one of only two War Babies still in existence, stands out by the front gate.
-The other War Baby 3100 operates at the Orange Empire Railway Museum in Perris, CA.
+Another PCC car, Los Angeles Railway 3101, one of only two War Babies still in existence, stands out by the front gate.
+The other War Baby, 3100, operates at the Orange Empire Railway Museum in Perris, CA.

-The 1901 CS&I Brill Convertible 48, the only one in existence.
+There is also 1901 Colorado Springs & Interurban Brill Convertible 48, which is the only one in existence.

 Chris and Howard about to enter the SP Baggage Car 6777.

-Howard then offered us a ride and while he turned on the juice, I took a few more pictures.
+Howard then offered us a ride and while he turned on the electricity, I took a few more pictures and discovered that they also have a wire car.

 The wire car.

-A look at part of the route we would ride down.
-I went to the car to change film and then boarded the PCC 2129 for a ride down some former Rock Island rails.
+I looked at the route we would ride, then went to the car to change film before boarding PCC 2129 for a ride down some former Rock Island rails.

-My best view of the PCC 2129.
+My views of the PCC 2129.
 I climbed back into the PCC for the return trip to the roundhouse.